 With any Zoo deck, you’ll want a mix of creatures, removal, burn spells, mana, and that’s mainly it.
 How many creatures vs. removal spells you play is up to you.
 Unlike most Zoo decks though, this one has a fairly robust (but compact) draw engine.
-Here is the latest version from the lab:
+Here is the latest version from the lab (as of this writing):

 Wheel of Fortune is a card that vacillates anywhere from main deck to completely out of the 75, depending on what I’m expecting to face, and how many burn spells I play.
 Against a lot of decks you just never want to cast it, because you’ll be ahead on board already, and casting it will simply allow the opponent more outs to find that critical Balance, mana acceleration, or another card they need to get back in the game.
 For this reason I tend to play it in the sideboard now, if at all, where I want the chance at some explosive draw power (like against Hymn to Tourach decks).
 Without a ton of fast mana, this deck lacks the ability to “go broken” with Wheel of Fortune.